ferdinraphael/hp-2025/scenes/scene-1.md

 ## A Curious Sight

-After breakfast, Mr. Dursley pecked Mrs. Dursley on the cheek and tried to kiss Dudley goodbye — but missed, as Dudley was in full tantrum mode, throwing his cereal at the walls because his favorite show, _Peppa Pig_, wasn’t playing.
+After breakfast, Mr Dursley pecked Mrs Dursley on the cheek and tried to kiss Dudley goodbye — but missed, as Dudley was in full tantrum mode, throwing his cereal at the walls because his favorite show, _Peppa Pig_, wasn’t playing.
-As Mr. Dursley left the house, he chortled, “Little tyke,” as though this sort of behavior was completely normal.
+As Mr Dursley left the house, he chortled, “Little tyke,” as though this sort of behavior was completely normal.
 He got into his car and backed out of number four’s drive.

 Something strange caught Vernon’s eye — a cat reading a map.
 It took a moment for this to sink in.
 When he turned to look again, there was a tabby cat, sitting on the corner of the street, staring back at him.
 There was no map.